Patient Billing Statements Online

 Community Care Program

 Patients experiencing financial difficulties may qualify for additional discounts under our Community Care program.
-Please call Patient Financial Services at 763-782-6500 for more information on this program.
+Learn about our Community Care program and download an application online, or call Patient Financial Services at 763-782-6500 for more information.

 Pay by mail